 Upon arriving at camp, park in the main parking lot, and walk to the ranger house or camp office.
 There the ranger or camp master will collect your participant roster, explain the rules and show you to your camping site or cabin.

 At the end of your camp stay, you must check out with the ranger or campmaster, who will promptly inspect the rental facility to ensure cleanliness and care.

 With a recognition that sometimes even the best-laid plans need to be adjusted and that financial resources for our units are precious, the following camp reservation refund procedure is in place for all non-summer camp facility reservations.Each reservation fee includes a 50% non-refundable deposit which will be forfeit upon cancelation.

 • More than 30 Days until Reservation: A refund of 50% of fees paid will be issued.

 • Less than 30 Days until Reservation: No refund will be provided unless the facility is booked by another group on the date of your reservation.

 If the camp closes because of weather or other circumstances, units will be contacted by the camping team.
 If the camp closes a full refund or a full credit for a future reservation within the same calendar year will be made.

 The future reservation must be booked within two weeks of the time of cancellation.

-All cancellations and rebooking must be done by speaking with our Camping and Program support staff by calling 518-869-5436.
+All cancellations and rebooking must be done by speaking with Tyler Henderson by email at email@example.com or calling 518-869-5436 x122.

 All Items must be left in as good if not better condition then when found.
 If items are not cleaned you will be accessed a cleaning fee.